Investigation and Remediation

 The results of these investigations indicated the presence of certain MGP and power plant residuals in the site’s soil and groundwater.
 Typical of former MGP and power plant facilities, constituents detected included volatile organic compounds (VOCs) and semi-volatile organic compounds (SVOCs).
 The most prevalent VOCs included benzene and other aromatics, and the primary SVOCs detected were polycyclic aromatic hydrocarbons (PAHs), including naphthalene.
 In general, the most significant impacts were detected in subsurface soils located at/or below the water table with lesser impacts in the near surface soils.
 In terms of groundwater quality, typical of former MGP and power plant sites, the most prevalent compounds detected in groundwater were benzene and naphthalene.
 In addition, the presence of both light and dense non-aqueous phase liquid (NAPL) have been observed in certain groundwater monitoring wells on the site.

-In July 2011, National Grid submitted a Remedial Alternative Evaluation (RAE) Report to RIDEM which completed the Site Investigation Report (SIR) for this site.
+In July 2011, The Narragansett Electric Company submitted a Remedial Alternative Evaluation (RAE) Report to RIDEM which completed the Site Investigation Report (SIR) for this site.
 The RAE recommended a remediation plan for this site.
 The recommended remedial alternative involves removal and off-site disposal of certain impacted materials, installation of downgradient subsurface containment features, and construction of an engineered surface cap.
 This plan would also include routine groundwater monitoring and non-aqueous phase liquid (NAPL) gauging/recovery and the recording of an Environmental Land Use Restriction (ELUR).
 The ELUR would include restrictions on the use of the groundwater at the site, restricted use of the site and guidelines on disturbance and maintenance of the engineered cap.
 This report can be found under Major Reports in the Documents tab of this website.
 On April 19, 2018, the Rhode Island Department of Environmental Management (RIDEM) issued a Remedial Decision Letter (RDL) that formally approved the Site Investigation Report (SIR) and the proposed remedial alternative and required submittal of a Remedial Action Work Plan (RAWP), which provides details and a schedule for implementation of the proposed remedy.
 The RDL can be found under Major Correspondence in the Documents tab of this website.

 Keeping the Public Informed